DS-100/debugging-guide/content/projA1_hidden_tests.md

 ### Q6b

-- Make sure your final answer only contains 10 unique neighborhood codes
+- Make sure your final answer only contains 10 unique neighborhood codes.
-- The sum of the `"Neighborhood Code"`(s) should equal 3,824,060
+- The sum of the `Neighborhood Code`(s) should equal 3,824,060.

 ### Q6c